How PKI enhances network security

 SCEP has been the standard for network device enrolment for two decades.
 It is the evolution of a network enrolment protocol sponsored by Cisco Systems that enables devices to request certificates from a Certification Authority.

-The protocol is increasingly being leveraged by applications and mobile devices for certificate enrolment and is commonly used by Mobile Device Management Systems to provision certificates across a broad set of devices.
+Applications and mobile devices are increasingly leveraging the protocol for certificate enrolment.
+Mobile Device Management Systems commonly use it to provision certificates across a broad set of devices.

 What is Enrolment over Secure Transport (EST)?

-EST (RFC 7030) is a new standard from Cisco Systems, authored in 2013, designed to improve the issuance and lifecycle management of Digital Certificates for secure communications.
-The protocol offers increased security and is far more comprehensive than previous approaches, such as Secure Certificate Enrolment Protocol (SCEP).
+Authored in 2013, EST (RFC 7030) is a new standard from Cisco Systems.
+The standard aims to improve the issuance and lifecycle management of Digital Certificates for secure communications.
+The protocol offers increased security and is more comprehensive than previous approaches like the Secure Certificate Enrolment Protocol (SCEP).
 EST offers broader cryptographic support for algorithms such as ECDSA and is far more efficient than its counterpart, RSA.

 What is Certificate Management Protocol version 2 (CMPv2)?

-CMPv2 RFC 4210 was created in 2005 and, historically, has been used by mobile telecommunications providers to deliver automated certificate enrolment and lifecycle management for 4G and 5G networks.
+Created in 2005, mobile telecommunications providers have used CMPv2 RFC 4210 to deliver automated certificate enrolment and lifecycle management for 4G and 5G networks.

-Devices such as eNodeB’s (4G/5G Cell Phone Towers) and Security Gateways provide the backbone for a mobile telecommunications provider to offer 4G and 5G networks to its users.
-These are based on regular IP networks and so, to offer any form of network security, either shared secret or Digital Certificates are the available options open to operators if they want to establish a secure connection from eNodeB back to a Security Gateway.
+Devices such as eNodeB’s (4G/5G Cell Phone Towers) and Security Gateways provide the backbone for a mobile telecommunications provider to offer its users 4G and 5G networks.
+These are based on regular IP networks, so to offer any form of network security, either shared secret or Digital Certificates are the options for operators to establish a secure connection from eNodeB back to a Security Gateway.

 More recently, networking vendors have looked towards CMPv2 to replace the ageing SCEP protocol to enable networking devices to request certificates from a PKI.
-The protocol supports both RSA and ECDSA for network device enrolment and, with the varying organisations recommending a migration from RSA to ECDSA, organisations require a flexible technology to support this migration.
+The protocol supports both RSA and ECDSA for network device enrolment.
+With the varying organisations recommending a migration from RSA to ECDSA, organisations require flexible technology to support this migration.

 What is Automatic Certificate Management Environment (ACME)?

-ACME RFC 8555, created in 2016 and updated in 2018, was designed by the Internet Security Research Group (ISRG) for their Lets Encrypt service.
-It is a protocol for automating certificate lifecycle management between certification authorities (CA’s) and ACME clients that are typically installed on web servers.
+The Internet Security Research Group (ISRG) created ACME RFC 8555 in 2016 and updated it in 2018.
+ISRG designed it for their Lets Encrypt service.
+It is a protocol for automating certificate lifecycle management between certification authorities (CA’s) and ACME clients typically installed on web servers.

-ACME has a wide range of open-source clients that are available for a multitude of operating systems, web servers and application servers that enable automated lifecycle management for digital certificates.
+ACME has a wide range of open-source clients available for many operating systems, web servers and application servers, which enable automated lifecycle management for digital certificates.

 How does Ascertia's solution enhance network security?